U-M Maizey In Depth

 Source Data

-U-M Maizey works best with unstructured, natural-language text such as Google Docs, PDFs, etc. The more documents indexed, the better the U-M Maizey data set becomes.
+U-M Maizey works best with unstructured, natural-language text (words, phrases, sentences).
+The more documents indexed, the better the U-M Maizey data set becomes.

 Best Practices with Source Data in U-M Maizey: